peppermint8/bubba/README.md

  * blue-ish squares are water - Bubba hates water

 "I" will turn you invisible if you have the invisibility ring.
+Arrow keys can zoom around the map.
+The "fog of war" hides areas until they are found or a spell is activated.

 ## To Do

+ - [ ] Bubba increase level
-Instructions on map making and customizing the monsters, treasures and traps.
+ - [ ] Instructions on map making and customizing the monsters, treasures and traps.
+ - [ ] scale everything (beasts, player, treasure, traps) when the grid size changes (+/- keys).

 ## Developer Notes